bluenviron/mediamtx/README.md

   readBufferCount: 1024
   ```

-* The stream throughput is too big and the stream can't be sent correctly with the UDP stream protocol.
+* The stream throughput is too big and the stream can't be sent correctly with the UDP transport.
 UDP is more performant, faster and more efficient than TCP, but doesn't have a retransmission mechanism, that is needed in case of streams that need a large bandwidth.
 A solution consists in switching to TCP:

   ```yml
   protocols: [tcp]